| | |

 Food for the Soul: Gustave Caillebotte – The Unappreciated Impressionist

 Gustave Caillebotte.
-Paris Street, the Rainy Day / Rue de Paris, temps du pluie (1877).
-Art Institute of Chicago.
+Paris Street, the Rainy Day (Rue de Paris, Temps du Pluie ), 1877.
+Oil on canvas.
+Art Institute of Chicago, Chicago, IL.
 Photo: Wikimedia Commons.

 Impressionism owes a huge debt to Gustave Caillebotte but hardly anyone today knows his name.